multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 ### Fixed

-The following issues were addressed in this release:
+We addressed the following issues in this release:

 * Fixed an issue that caused the **Agent Activity Timeline** dashboard to display inaccurate or incomplete data.
 * Fixed an issue on the **Virtual Agent - Calls** dashboard where the **Virtual Agent Name** and **Queue** filters didn't display available values.